We may earn commissions when you buy through links on this page/post.

-Fly fishing the flats is one of the most common techniques used.
+Fly fishing in the flats is one of the most common techniques used.
 Light tackle fishing is the most common of all techniques used.
 Almost any species are catchable with light tackle, from tarpon to deep water sailfish, and anything in between.

 For deep-sea fishing and offshore fishing in the Hawaiian Islands, spin, casting, and conventional trolling gear are the most common methods used.
 There’s no shortage of experienced local island charters that can provide all the gear you need and are willing to take you out for the Hawaiian fishing trip of your dreams.

 Fishing and Vacationing in Hawaii

 No matter what kind of fishing you are looking for you can likely find it when fishing in Hawaii.
 With numerous fishing guides and charter services available, you can take that bucket-list fishing trip you’ve been thinking about on the island.
 Fishing in Hawaii, however, is only one of the hundreds of things a vacationing angler can enjoy here.

 Hawaii is a vacation destination for families as well, so in addition to the great family fishing outings, there are plenty of sunny beaches, magnificent sights and colorful local culture to keep everyone entertained.
 Aloha!